MM#009 Default HESSI Target

 Dear RHESSI Collaborators,

-group with a weak magnetic delta configuration located within its
+a delta configuration within its intermediate portion.
+C-class

-events expected with the chance of an isolated M-class event
+events expected with an isolated M-class event possible

 See http://www.SolarMonitor.org for images and